Don’t use test coverage as a target

 Part of the challenge is in the nature of unit tests.
 They involve breaking down functionality into self-contained "units" that do not have any external dependencies.
 This is very difficult to apply to a legacy code base.
 If code has not been designed from the ground up to be unit testable then you will struggle to apply any meaningful tests retrospectively.

 This is where chasing code coverage can become damaging as it distorts refactoring efforts towards "testability".
-Some would argue that this is the optimal way to deal with legacy code.
+Some would argue that this is the optimal way to deal with legacy systemsa.
 Indeed, it is pretty much the central tenant of Michael Flowers’ often cited book on working with legacy systems.
 If your code base doesn’t lend itself to this kind of refactoring, then you’re out of luck.

 Applying tests to existing code bases is hard.
 It usually involves far more than disentangling a few external dependencies.
 Isolating code into meaningful units generally involves widespread re-organising of code that can quickly escalate into a major rewrite.